 The Stoney Creek Dairy was founded by George Dawson in 1929, collecting and bottling milk out of the family home on King Street.
 The Dairy Bar was opened on the same location in 1942 and continued to grow in popularity over the years, with a more modern facility being constructed in 1964.

 The dairy produced their own ice cream and other dairy products from local milk and milk they farmed themselves.
 These products were sold on site, as well as through various other retail locations throughout the Hamilton area.

 The Dawson family sold the Dairy in the late 90's.
-In the early 2000's the dairy received a massive renovation that was in the end too costly and the dairy was passed between owners for several years until sadly, they closed their doors in 2012 and a defining era of our community came to an end.
+In the early 2000's the dairy received a massive renovation, that was in the end too costly and the dairy was passed between owners for several years until sadly, they closed their doors in 2012 and a defining era of Stoney Creek came to an end.

 The property was sold and the building was demolished in 2016, to make way for the new Amica Retirement Community Development.
-Amica has announced plans to include a small ice cream parlour facing King Street, which will be open to the public on weekends and filled with memorbilia of the original Stoney Creek Dairy.
+Amica has since opened a small ice cream parlour facing King Street, which is open to the public on weekends in the summer and filled with memorbilia of the original Stoney Creek Dairy.

 ABOVE: The Stoney Creek Dairy Ice Cream Bar (Source- forum.skyscraperpage.com)

 Canada's 1st Drive-In

 The Skyway Theatre opened for business on July 10th, 1946, as the very first Drive-In Theatre in Canada.
 Drive-In Theatres began opening across America in the 1930's, but didn't come into Canada until after the Second World War.

 The Skyway, on Highway 8 at Gray Road, featured a 100 by 50 foot screen, could hold over 700 vehicles and had loudspeakers for sound, but later had individual speakers for each vehicle.
 The theatre remained open until 1975 and was later replace by the Fiesta Mall.